 Scripture commands us to minister in many areas whether or not we have the corresponding spiritual gifts.
 For example, Scripture clearly tells us that some have the following gifts, yet all are to minister in these ways… (gifts to some, commands to all).
 Often we are faithful to these commands after we discover our particular spiritual gifts.

 - Be kind (Ephesians 4:32)

 No matter what spiritual gifts we have received, the Christian virtue of love must accompany the exercise of those gifts; otherwise they will prove unfruitful.

 “If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal.
 And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.
 If I give away all I have, and if I deliver up my body to be burned,1 but have not love, I gain nothing.” – 1 Corinthians 13:1-3

 Talents have to do with techniques and methods; gifts have to do with spiritual abilities.
 Talents depend on the natural ability, gifts on the spiritual endowment.
 Talents instruct, inspire, or entertain on a natural level.
 However, when a gift is exercised, something supernatural happens in and through the one who is ministering.

-Your God-given personality, talents, abilities and spiritual gifts all work together to make you uniquely you!
+Your God-given SHAPE works together to make you uniquely you!